Habitate/C-Engine/README.md

 # C-Engine
-A simple engine project I occasionally work on
+A simple engine project I occasionally work on.